jacopotagliabue/dag-card-is-the-new-model-card/README.md

 "[reference for all, regardless of expertise](https://modelcards.withgoogle.com/about)", a digital "one-pager" collecting quantitative and qualitative information about a given ML model, its use cases, strengths and biases.
-In this repo, we present a small experiment, _Dag Cards_, which are a small tweak on the original ones, in particular as adapted to a more general ML concept (a DAG/pipeline, not just the model _per se_) and to a fundamentally organization-internal use case.
+In this repo, we present a small experiment, _Dag Cards_, which are a small tweak on the original ones, in particular as adapted to a more general ML concept (a DAG/pipeline, not just the model _per se_) and to an organization-internal use case.

 ![DAG Card](card.png)

-In particular, our small script combines structural information about a Metaflow's DAG with data about recent runs, artifacts, tests etc.: while being a tiny script, it provides enough functionalities to build realistic cards and collect feedback from stakeholders - given that we only use popular libraries and APIs (_Jinja_ for templating, _Metaflow_ for DAG, _Weights & Biases_ for experiment tracking), we hope the setup is general enough to be almost immediately applicable to other workflows as well.
+In particular, our small script combines structural information about a Metaflow's DAG with data about recent runs, artifacts, tests etc.: while being a tiny script, it provides enough functionalities to build realistic cards and collect feedback from stakeholders; given that we only use popular libraries and APIs (_Jinja_ for templating, _Metaflow_ for DAG, _Weights & Biases_ for experiment tracking), we hope the setup is general enough to be almost immediately applicable to other workflows as well.